![]() |

 I do not believe in the GNU Public License (GPL, the "copyleft"); I do not think that code re-use should require that you make your code public, and I impose no such limitations on the users of my code.

 This code and the essays are primarily provided as a form of teaching materials, to be studied for techniques and methodologies, philosophies of software design and construction, and as discussions to provoke thought.
+If you find the code useful, that's cool, too.

 Anyone who wishes to translate my pages to some language other than English is free to do so providing the following restrictions are observed: